The Nation: “Bill Gates’s Charity Paradox”

 The foundation’s “strategic investment fund” is another area of concern, where “the Gates Foundation explicitly marries its investing and charitable activities.”
 This fund includes a $7 million equity stake in the company AgBiome, whose other investors are agrochemical companies Monsanto and Syngenta, also highlighting Gate’s pro-corporate agenda.

 Schwab describes Gate’s charitable giving as creating a “blinding halo effect around his philanthropic work, as many of the institutions best placed to scrutinize his foundation are now funded by Gates.”
-The increased lack of scrutiny has made the Gates Foundation a major player in informing public policing, proving that “philanthropy can buy political influence.”
+The increased lack of scrutiny has made the Gates Foundation a major player in informing public policy, proving that “philanthropy can buy political influence.”

 The moral hazards of the Gates Foundation raise the following questions highlighted by Schwab: “Do billionaire philanthropists have too much power, with too little public accountability or transparency?
 Should the wealthiest Americans have carte blanche to spend their wealth any way they want?”
 The complex answers to these questions will have an impact in mainstream politics.